Unsheltered No More 2012-2013 Final Report

-Each night, approximately 2,400 Atlanta citizens sleep under bridges, in parks, and on benches and sidewalks.
-Another 2,500 cycle in and out of emergency shelters.
-Despite significant increases in housing and social services over the past decade, the number of homeless Atlantans has not decreased.
+Each night, approximately 2,000 Atlanta citizens sleep under bridges, in parks, and on benches and sidewalks.
+Another 2,700 cycle in and out of emergency shelters.
+Despite the sustained efforts of numerous partners, homelessness remains a significant challenge in Atlanta.

 With leadership and commitment from Mayor Reed, Unsheltered No More (2012-2013) was a collective impact initiative to dramatically reduce street homelessness in Atlanta.
 The initiative was supported by Mayor Reed’s Innovation Delivery team, which was initially funded through a grant from Bloomberg Philanthropies.